april-org/april-ann/README.md

 - OpenMP
 - LAPACK library, offered by liblapack_atlas, mkl_lapack, or MacOS Accelerate Framework
 - LAPACKE library when compiling with ATLAS

-- libz: support for open of GZIPPED files
+The following libreries are recommended, but optional, you will need to remove its package from the path `profile_build_scripts/package_list.lua`:

-- libzip: support for open ZIP packages.
+- [OPTIONAL] libpng: if you want to open PNG images, package `libpng`.

-The following libreries are recommended, but optional:
+- [OPTIONAL] libtiff: if you want to open TIFF images, package `libtiff`.
-- [OPTIONAL] libpng: if you want to open PNG images
+- [OPTIONAL] libz: support for open of GZIPPED files, package `gzio`.
-- [OPTIONAL] libtiff: if you want to open TIFF images
+- [OPTIONAL] libzip: support for open ZIP packages, package `zip`.

-For perform computation on GPU, this optional library:
+For perform computation on GPU, this optional library, which has an specific make target:

-- [OPTIONAL] CUDA and CUBLAS: release 4.2.6
+- [OPTIONAL] CUDA and CUBLAS: release 4.2.6.

 Dependencies setup
 ------------------